Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Methodology

-Meanwhile, for the high-level features $F'_{3}$, we employ a CA module to reassign channel features within the high-dimensional latent space dynamically.
-CA module improves both channel efficiency and feature representation compared to classical channel augmentation \cite{Lirui_4}, all while maintaining a small increase in network parameters and computational cost.
-The details of the CA are as follows:
+Meanwhile, we employ a CA module in the high-level features $F'_{3}$ to improve both channel efficiency and feature representation, all while maintaining a small increase in network parameters and computational cost.
+The details are as follows:

 where $\beta$ denotes the scaling factor.